COHRINT/et-ddf/python/ros_wrapper/README.md

 ## ROS 2 Compatibility

-In its current state, the `offset_etddf` package is implemented using __ROS 1__.
+In its current state, the `etddf_ros` package is implemented using __ROS 1__.
 However for use in a larger system running __ROS 2__, there are only a few locations where a message bridge is needed.
 These are the following:

 - Sensor measurements
 - _[if desired]_ publishing local estimates for use outside of the et-ddf namespace